 That should enable the firewall and the rules you created above.

 You can run the commands below to turn off the Ubuntu firewall.

 sudo ufw disable

-The above command will stop and disable the firewall but will not delete the firewall rules.
+The above command will stop and turn off the firewall but not delete the firewall rules.
 The next time you enable a firewall, it should automatically reapply those rules you enabled previously.

 To disable and delete all the rules, run the commands below:

 sudo ufw reset

 You’ll be prompted to continue with the change.

 Resetting all rules to installed defaults.
 This may disrupt existing ssh

 That should do it.
 More rules could be added to Ubuntu firewall configurations.
 But the few above should get you started.